-Code Longhorn is a free, one-week residential camp program for high school students (boys and girls), especially students from historically underrepresented groups (African-American, Latino and Native American students) in the field of computer science.
+The Academy for All is a free, one-week program for high school underrepresented populations (African-American, Latino and Native American students).
 It is designed to dispel myths about computer science, intrigue students with the potential of computing and the excitement of problem solving.
-The camp includes team-building activities, educational sessions, and recreation.
+The academy includes team-building activities, educational sessions, and recreation.
 You must be a Texas resident to apply.

 Who Can Attend?

 The academy is open to students going into 10th, 11th and 12th grades in Fall 2021.

 Participants will be introduced to the world of computer science, including gaining experience in programming.
 Participants will work in groups to program patterns into simulated strands of lights and create a virtual lightshow that “dances” to music.